World Views and Religion at Bolton

 In Key Stage 2, WV&R is planned in half termly topics on a two-year cycle.
 Christianity, Judaism and Islam are the chosen religions as the focus; however they will also study some elements of other world religions to highlight similarities, during units such as peace and justice and freedom.

 In both key stages, where possible cross-curricular links with other learning are made.

 During appropriate times in the year, pupils will experience some planned lessons on the theme of Easter and Christmas that will not be part of the half term topic.
 The pupils experience and knowledge will be enhanced through special assemblies, visitors and participation in church services e.g. Christingle and subject curriculum days.

-The work for the study units will be taught over a 2 year rolling programme: Y1/2, Y3/4, Y5/6.
+The work for the study units will be taught over a 2-year rolling program: Y1/2, Y3/4, Y5/6.
 We have designed this to complement learning and experiences in PHSE, assemblies and P4C.

 Teaching and Learning:

-All children will study either R&WV or PHSE one session per week.
+All children will study either WV&R or PHSE one session per week over a two-year cycle.
 In order to make the sessions lively and active, we employ a variety of teaching methods including discussion, development of thinking skills, music, art, drama/ role play, dance, poetry and prose, and the use of periods of stillness and reflection.
 Children will have the opportunity to make decisions, share opinions, generate ideas and interpret information.

-We also employ a number of resources to enhance the teaching and learning, including internet/interactive resources, D.V.D.s, video clips, artefacts, books and visual aids that are stored mainly in the topic boxes.
-We also explain and reinforce regarding objects and images associated with religions as sacred objects that have special meaning for a particular religion and pupils will be encouraged to view them accordingly.
+We also encourage the use of a number of resources to enhance the teaching and learning, including internet/interactive resources, D.V.D.s, video clips, artefacts, books and visual aids that are stored mainly in class 2.
+We also explain and reinforce the regarding of objects and images associated with religions as sacred objects that have special meaning for a particular religion and pupils will be encouraged to view them accordingly.